-Reminder letters are downloaded on a monthly basis through the extranet in respect of the FDRs that are due for renewal in the following month.
-Further the file naming convention for the same is O_REMINDERS_MEMBER CODE_DDMMYYYY.LIS.
+Reminder letters are downloaded on a monthly basis through the extranet in respect of the Fixed deposits those are due for renewal in the following month.
+Path for the letter is FAOFTP/F/LETTERS/DNLD.
+Further, the file naming convention for the same is F_REMINDERS_MEMBER CODE_DDMMYYYY.LIS.

 Renewals of the FDRs are the sole responsibility of the clearing members.
 In case of renewal of FDRs, the clearing members are required to furnish the renewal documents strictly in the prescribed formats.

-h) Shifting of FDR from other segments to commodity segment
+Shifting of FDR from Capital Market/Currency Derivatives segment to F&O segment

 Clearing member who intend to transfer the FDR from one segment to another segment can transfer the same by putting a transfer request in Collateral Interface for Member (CIM) on an intraday basis.
 Members shall be required to specify the segment where the FDR is to be transferred.
 Transfer request received from the members via CIM shall be treated as request from the members and no separate transfer letter needs to be submitted.

-Clearing Members may opt for giving bank guarantee in the specified formats, either for specific segment or for any of the clearing segment, from any approved banks towards liquid assets.
+Clearing Members may opt for giving bank guarantee in the specified formats (Annexure I ), either for specific segment or for any of the clearing segment , from any approved banks towards liquid assets.
 Additionally, at the time of deposit of the bank guarantee, the clearing member is required to ensure the following:

-- The bank guarantee is strictly as per the formats prescribed by the NSE Clearing
+- The bank guarantee is strictly as per the formats prescribed by the clearing corporation.

 - A bank guarantee for security deposit should be issued for a minimum period of 12 months with a specific claim period of at least 3 months.
 However, where an issuing bank does not provide for a specific claim period beyond the expiry date in the bank guarantee, the clearing members shall submit a bank guarantee for a minimum period of 15 months.
 The maturity period of such bank guarantee shall be reduced by 3 months, which would be considered as the claim period of the bank guarantee.